 Pierre de Montfaucon has the fortress repaired by 1646.

 On July 22nd, 1654, Pierre de Montfaucon and his band are condemned to death, further to all their exactions (murders, rapes, plunders).
 September 15th, 1655, rasement of the fortifications of Vissec is added to this condemnation, and the filling of ditches.
 The dismantling takes place from 26 till 28 June 1656, but Pierre de Montfaucon always runs.
-He is arrested in 1660 and imprisoned in the Apartment house in Paris.
-In 1668, He is released thanks to the intervention of the prince of Conti, Louis Armand Ier de Bourbon-Conti.
+He is arrested in 1660 and imprisoned in the Sedan citadel.
+In 1668, He is released thanks to the intervention of the prince of Conti, Louis Armand de Bourbon-Conti.

 Anne-Jacquette du Faur de Pibrac, the second wife of Pierre manages Vissec, for her husband, then for her son Michel.
 Michel de Montfaucon, marquess of Vissec, baron of Hierle lives in Vigan, but also stays at Vissec, in the part of the feudal castle, reorganized in manor house, (by his mother?) confronting at sunset the place which had to be the place of the primitive church, endowed with a sauveté, destroyed probably in 1628.

-In the death of Anne de Crouzet, widow of Michel Marc Antoine Caesar de Montfaucon, in 1762, Jean de la Tour du Pin de Gouvernet, parent remote from the deceased, inherits possessions and titles of Vissec, by replacement.
+In the death of Anne de Crouzet, widow of Michel Marc Antoine Caesar de Montfaucon, in 1762, Jean de La Tour du Pin de Gouvernet, brother in law from the deceased, inherits possessions and titles of Vissec, by replacement.

 If you know anything about Vissec, Please contact me